 Kyoto’s street grid system makes it simple for both pedestrians and bicyclists to find their way around.
 In Kyoto, main streets run either north to south or east to west.
 North-south streets are given names, while east-west streets are given numbers.
 Keeping this in mind can aid you in orienting yourself and understanding the direction in which you are traveling.
 The flat terrain makes this city ideal for touring on foot.

-As you will likely not have your own bicycle with you, many bike rental stores are available in Kyoto, specially in the Arashiyama area.
+As you will likely not have your own bicycle with you, many bike rental stores are available in Kyoto, especially in the Arashiyama area.
 You may rent a bicycle for a few hours or up to two weeks.
 Prices range from ¥500 per day to ¥2000 per week.
 Be advised that in the city center and near train stations, bikes must be parked in designated areas.
 Bike parking usually costs ¥150 for up to eight hours.
 Bikes parked illegally will be towed.